 Next level down boasts a tempting indoor swimming pool in a light, elegant space with a juniper log sauna on standby as well as a room set up for mud rasul rituals.
 It’s all peace and tranquillity below with a number of treatment rooms and relaxation areas.
 Here you can snuggle up on squishy sofa chairs against the backdrop of scenic video footage on an oversized screen.
 Serenity flows into a twinkling-lit room with reclined beds, an audio room to meditate or a lounge for a little colouring therapy to reset the mind.
 Quiet, still, calm.

 All this relaxation and revitalisation whets the appetite especially for a dish or two of fine dining.
-The Horte Restaurant serves up artistic displays in delicate portions oozing with flavours in its chef’s 7-course tasting menu with optional wine pairings.
+The Horte Restaurant serves up artistic displays in delicate portions oozing with flavours in its chef’s 7-course tasting menu with optional wine pairings, which has to be mentioned in any review of Rudding Park Spa.

 Once relaxed, the gym is available to tone the muscles while a private cinema room offers a little distraction.
 With two restaurants, tastefully furnished guest rooms with all the facilities you need, a stay here will keep you occupied in unhurried relaxation.

 Back in 1571, the first mineral spring was discovered christening Harrogate as the place of healing waters.
-Today, the privately-owned Rudding Park & Spa has stolen the title for restoring the mind and revitalising the body but that’s no excuse for not visiting this Victorian Spa town – I will next time.
+Today, my review of Rudding Park Spa shows that this privately-owned spa has stolen the title for restoring the mind and revitalising the body but that’s no excuse for not visiting this Victorian Spa town – I will next time.